 The Tree Care Plan encourages a greater diversity and care within UIC’s tree inventory.
 UIC is among a few universities that participate in the Tree Campus USA program.
 This program promotes effective tree management, campus community involvement, and nature connectivity among faculty, staff, and students through forestry efforts.

-the UIC tree inventory will provide the campusUIC with specific, long-term solutions for tree care.
+The UIC tree inventory will provide the campus with specific, long-term solutions for tree care.
 A full inventory is essential in effectively allocating the Tree Care Plan expenditures, as it allows UIC to prioritize and strategize what is best for the campus.
 An up-to-date inventory presents a complete idea of what each tree requires to remain healthy and how to prepare efficiently for potential losses.
-Planting priority is given to those species of trees that will increase the UIC tree inventory, are a diverse set of species, have the ability to thrive and adapt in Chicago’s climate and soil, and are able to mitigate harsh environmental conditions like flooding, pollution, and greenhouse gas emissions.
+Planting priority is given to those species of trees that will increase the UIC tree inventory, are a diverse set of species, have the ability to thrive and adapt in Chicago’s changing climate and soil, and are able to mitigate harsh environmental conditions like flooding, pollution, and greenhouse gas emissions.

 Each unit at UIC that is responsible for maintaining their grounds must also be responsible for the financial commitment to maintain their tree inventory and the subsequent health recommendations.